DevonMorris/dotfiles/.notes/Linehop.md

 at intervals of fifty years, beginning with the `eleventh` century, we shall invariably perceive that a twofold revolution has `taken` place in the state of society.
-The noble has gone down on the `social` ladder, and the roturier has gone up; the one descends as the other rises.
+The noble has gone down on the `social` ladder, and the roturier has gone up; the one `descends` as the other rises.
 Every half century brings them nearer to each other, and they `will` very shortly meet.

-Nor is this phenomenon at all peculiar to France.
-Whithersoever we turn our `eyes` we shall witness the same continual revolution throughout the whole of `Christendom`.
-The various occurrences of national existence have everywhere turned to the advantage of democracy; all men `have` aided it by their exertions: those who have intentionally labored in its cause, `and` those who have served it unwittingly; those who have fought for it and those who have `declared` themselves its opponents, have all been driven along in the same track, `have` all labored to one end, some ignorantly and some unwillingly; all have been blind instruments in the hands of God.
+Nor is this phenomenon at all peculiar to France. `Whithersoever` we turn our eyes we shall witness the same `continual` revolution throughout the whole of `Christendom`.
+The various occurrences of national existence have everywhere turned to the advantage of democracy; all men `have` aided it by their exertions: those who have intentionally labored in its cause, `and` those who have served it unwittingly; those who have fought for it and those who have `declared` themselves its opponents, have all been driven along in the same track, `have` all labored to one end, some ignorantly and some `unwillingly`; all have been blind `instruments` in the hands of God.

-The gradual development of the `equality` of conditions is therefore a providential fact, and it possesses all the characteristics `of` a divine decree: it is universal, it is durable, it constantly `eludes` all human interference, and all events as well as all men contribute to its progress.
+The gradual development of the `equality` of conditions is therefore a providential fact, and it possesses all the characteristics `of` a divine decree: it is universal, it is durable, it constantly `eludes` all human interference, and all events as well as all `men` contribute to its progress.
 Would it, then, be wise to imagine that a social impulse `which` dates from so far back can be `checked` by the efforts of a generation?
 Is it credible that the democracy which has annihilated the `feudal` system and vanquished kings will respect the citizen and the capitalist?
-Will it stop now that it has grown so strong and its adversaries so `weak`?
-None can say which way we are going, for all terms of `comparison` are wanting: the equality of conditions is more complete in the Christian countries of the present day than it has been at any time or in `any` part of the world; so that the extent of what already exists `prevents` us from foreseeing what may be yet to come`.`
+Will it stop now that it has grown so `strong` and its adversaries so `weak`?
+None can say which way we are going, for all terms of `comparison` are wanting: the equality of conditions is more complete in the Christian countries of the present day than it has been at any time or in `any` part of the world; so that the extent of what already exists `prevents` us from foreseeing what `may` be yet to come.

-The whole book which is here offered to the public has been written under the impression of a kind `of` religious dread produced in the author's mind by the contemplation of so irresistible a `revolution`, which has advanced for centuries in spite of such amazing obstacles, and which is still `proceeding` in the midst
+The whole book which is here offered to the public has been `written` under the impression of a kind `of` religious dread produced in the author's mind by the contemplation of so irresistible a `revolution`, which has advanced for centuries in spite of such amazing obstacles, and which is still `proceeding` in the midst